Planning Your Trip

 - Currency: The Euro (€) is the official currency of France.

 - Getting Around: France has an extensive and efficient rail system that connects cities including Paris, Lyon, Bordeaux, Nice, and Strasbourg in just hours through high-speed (TGV) trains.
 Local train lines offer convenient and affordable connections within major regions throughout the country, and Paris boasts a sophisticated Metro/subway system.
-Some may prefer to rent a car when visiting France, but make sure you fully acquaint yourself with local driving rules and regulations.
+Some may prefer to rent a car when visiting France but make sure you fully acquaint yourself with local driving rules and regulations.

 - Travel Tip: Before booking your trip, decide how much time you have and how many French regions you can comfortably, realistically visit.
-Trying to do too much in too short period of time isn't something we advise.
+Trying to do too much in too short a period of time isn't something we advise.
 It's better to spend three full, rich days in Paris—and maybe take a day trip to Versailles—than try to hop around the whole country in just a few days.